como-usar-fragmentos-de-codigo-en-markdown

 Syntax Highlighting

-Syntax highlighting is a feature that enhances code readability by applying specific colors and styles to different elements of the programming language (such as keywords, variables, and comments).
+Syntax highlighting is a feature that improves code readability by applying specific colors and styles to different elements of the programming language (such as keywords, variables, and comments).

-It is not a standard Markdown functionality, but rather provided by the program you are using.
+It is not a standard Markdown feature, but rather is provided by the program you are using.